VoronDesign/VoronUsers/printer_mods/consibonsi/Y-Mod_SW_9mm/README.md

 ## Slicer Settings:
 * Mainly this should be printed with the Voron PIF settings (4P, 40% Infill etc.)
-* But i recommend to print the panels and motor top mount with 100% infill.
+* But i recommend to print the panels and "Motor Top Mount" with 100% infill.
 The panels will bent less and the section of the motor mount where you screw it to the 2020 extrusion is more stable.

 ## Notes regarding the Belt Anchor:
 * The limit switch is only held by one screw instead of two screws like in the original design, otherwise the screw would hit the belt.